Michael Brus, M.D.

 He currently teaches and supervises psychiatry students as a Mount Sinai faculty member.
 By sitting on the faculty of one of the leading medical schools in the country, Dr. Brus is on the front lines of the latest mental health research.
 He is passionate about applying these advances to better serve his patients.

 Dr. Brus is trained in Cognitive Behavior Therapy (CBT).
-He has the distinction of being one of fewer than 800 people worldwide to be certified by the Academy of Cognitive Therapy, the leading indicator of CBT skill and expertise.
+He has the distinction of being one of only 1,500 people worldwide to be certified by the Academy of Cognitive and Behavioral Therapies, the leading indicator of CBT skill and expertise.
 He is a CBT supervisor for psychiatry residents at Mount Sinai.
 To read more about CBT, click here.
 To read why it's important that your therapist use a technique that is proven to help, click here.

 He is also an expert in Dialectial Behavioral Thearapy (DBT) and Radically Open Dialectical Behavior Therapy (RO-DBT).
 He has been trained in DBT by Behavioral Tech, the premier DBT training organization, established by the treatment's founder, Dr. Marsha Linehan.
 He has conducted a daylong DBT training for the National Association of Social Workers and has taught numerous DBT skills groups.
 He is also proud to be one of the first clinicians in New York City to practice RO-DBT, a new treatment for disorders of "overcontrol," such as treatment-resistant major depression and anorexia nervosa.
 He has been intensively trained in RO-DBT by the treatment's founder, Thomas Lynch.
 (To read more about DBT, click here.
 To read more about RO-DBT, click here.)